MingyuYang-Yale/HTANalyzer-LLM/README.md

 ## Installation

 ### Platform Requirements
 spatiAlytica is designed to run on Google Cloud Platform's Vertex AI.
+Users should have a corresponding project ID and billing info.

 ### Dependencies
 Required Python packages: